 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: Voluntary because of the requirement.
+Payments are included in All Commodity Transfers.

 Agri-environmental programmes: National expenditures Period: From 2004 EU co-Financed: No. Countries: Spain Payments to encourage extensive production systems using local breeds.
 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: Voluntary because of the requirement.
+Payments are included in All Commodity Transfers.